Patchier/I-Can-Hear-You-Shouting/README.md

 ## Installation

 First off, clear any existing Skyrim Special Edition installs you might have.
-Do this by manually going into the installtion folder (i.e. steamapps/common/Skyrim Special Edition), select everything within it, and hit Delete.
+Do this by manually going into the installation folder (i.e. steamapps/common/Skyrim Special Edition), select everything within it, and hit Delete.

-Next up, right-click on the game within your steam liberary, and go to Properties, then Local Files, then Verify integrity of game files.
+Next up, right-click on the game within your steam library, and go to Properties, then Local Files, then Verify integrity of game files.
 This will install a totally clean copy of Skyrim, free of any trace of previous modding.

 While this downloads, go to Documents/My Games/, and delete the Skyrim Special Edition folder found there.
 We want to generate fresh INI files upon first launch.